nostalgiapurgatory/portfolio/_projects/Art-Direction-at-Gather.md

 !["Exploration"](/assets/gather/image (32).png)
 !["Exploration"](/assets/gather/image (34).png)

 Interestingly, after extensive user interviews, the majority of users liked the pixelart styles the most.
 They appreciated the more "sophisticated" pixel art style, an improved color palette, slightly taller avatars with more colorblocked textures.
 So in the end, the overhaul of the art style and avatar system I managed in 2022 into 2023 was an evolution, or a "growing up" of our earlier pixel art style, instead of a drastically different style.
 We threw a lot of ideas against the wall, and some verson of them may reappear in the future of Gather-- who knows!
+I'll always look back at my time with Gather fondly.
+I loved my team and believed in our mission to make an accessible two dimensional metaverse product.

 !["Skyline"](/assets/gather/DaytimeSkyline.png)